-If any of these workarounds didn’t work out for you, go for this fixes on your computer-
+If any of these workarounds didn’t work out for you, go for these fixes on your computer-

 If your Windows 10 is not activated or the trial period is over for your Windows 10, then this problem may occur.
 To check if your Windows is activated or not, follow these steps-

-1. Press Windows key+I to open Settings window on your computer.
-Now, click on “Updates & Security” settings.
+1. After pressing the Windows key+I, click on “Updates & Security” settings.

-2. In Updates & Security window, scroll down on the left side to find “Activation“.
+2. In the Updates & Security window, scroll down on the left side to find “Activation“.

-You can check activation status beside “Activation” on the right side of Settings window.
+3. You can check activation status besides “Activation” on the right side of the Settings window.

-If you notice “Windows is activated” in the right hand side of Settings window, then this is not the reason for your problem.
+If you notice “Windows is activated” on the right-hand side of Settings window, then this is not the reason for your problem.